 - 15% Quizzes

 Organization is an essential tool to success!
-Your child’s 8th grade science binder is to be organized into two different sections (Teaching Point/classwork and ‘Question of the Day’).
-Everyday the Teaching Point should be written along with the date and any classwork whether it is notes, thinking maps, project ideas, etcetera.
-The Question of the Day Section must include the date, question, answer, justification of answer, and rating.
+Your child’s science binder is to be organized into two different sections (Teaching Point/classwork and ‘Question of the Day’).
+Any classwork whether it is notes, thinking maps, project ideas, etcetera; should be written with the date in chronological order.
+The Question of the Day Section must include the date, question, answer, justification of answer, and rating of understanding.